-- 1. If the unit receives an unsatisfactory on a JPA, the school will be placed in a probationary status and a follow-up JPA must be conducted within a year.
-The Brigade will notify the superintendent, principal, and instructors in writing of the rescheduled JPA.
-If the school does not attain a satisfactory or above within 12 months from the unsatisfactory JPA, the instructors may be decertified.
-If the school does not attain a satisfactory or above within 36 months from the unsatisfactory JPA, the program may be disestablished.
-Schools that are on probation are ineligible for the JROTC HUD designation. - 2.
-If the instructor portfolio receives a score below the minimum, the instructor will be placed on a Performance Improvement Plan (PIP).
+- (1) If the unit receives an unsatisfactory on a JPA, the school will be placed in a probationary status and a follow-up JPA must be conducted within a year.
+The Brigade will notify the superintendent, principal, and Instructors in writing of the rescheduled JPA.
+If the school does not attain a proficient or above within 12 months from the unsatisfactory JPA, the Instructors may be decertified.
+If the school does not attain a proficient or above within 36 months from the unsatisfactory JPA, the program may be disestablished.
+Schools on probation are ineligible for the JROTC HUD designation. - (2) If the instructor portfolio receives a score below the minimum, the instructor will be placed on a Performance Improvement Plan (PIP).
 If the portfolio belongs to an Army Instructor (AI), the Senior Army Instructor (SAI) will initiate the PIP.
 If the portfolio belongs to a SAI, the Brigade Chief or designated representative will initiate the PIP.
-Brigade personnel will return for an Assist Visit within 12 months to review the instructor's progress on the PIP.
+Brigade personnel will return for an Assist Visit within 12 months to review the Instructor's progress on the PIP.
 If no improvement is shown, the instructor may be placed on probation.
-Units that have an instructor on probation are ineligible for the HUD designation. - h.
+Units having an Instructor on probation are ineligible for the HUD designation. - i.
 Awards for Excellence.
-USACC HQ or Brigade Commanders may use the results of this evaluation program to provide other awards or designations to units.
+HQ USACC or Brigade Commanders may use the results of this evaluation program to provide other awards or designations to units.

-1-4.
-Assist Visits.
+2-3.
+Assist Visits

+- a.
 An Assist Visit is not a JPA visit.
 It is designed to provide assistance in any specific area deemed necessary by the Brigade.
-The Brigade will coordinate in advance on what the JROTC unit will need.

-Note: Brigades may request a DAI or SAI from another school district to conduct an Assist Visit.
+The Brigade will coordinate in advance on what the JROTC unit will need. - b.
+Brigades may request a DAI or SAI from another school district to conduct an Assist Visit.
 In accordance with the Commanding General's guidance, SROTC personnel may participate in Assist Visits and the JPA.